 Thornburg Global Opportunities Fund seeks capital appreciation from a focused portfolio of global equity investments.
 We believe the structure of the fund— built on our core investment principles of flexibility, focus, and value—provides a durable framework for value-added investing.

 We urge shareholders of the fund to maintain a long-term investment perspective rather than placing too much emphasis on return figures that are available daily, weekly, monthly and quarterly.
-Clear examples of the need to keep a longer-term investment perspective are illustrated by comparing the 2020 year-to-date returns of your fund’s top 20 holdings as of March 31, 2020, with the returns as of September 30.
-Share prices of 14 of these top 20 holdings appreciated at least +10% during the last six months, only one saw a negative total return in $US terms over this period.
-We continue to follow our core investment principles of flexibility, focus and value, as we have since the fund’s inception back in 2006.
+Clear examples of the need to keep a longer-term investment perspective are illustrated by comparing the trailing 12-month return of your fund as of March 31, 2021 [+74.18%] with the returns from the single quarter ending March 31, 2020 [-24.8%].
+In general, the businesses in your portfolio have managed well through the Covid-19 impacted quarters despite the initial impact of the pandemic on their share prices.
+We continue to follow our core investment principles of flexibility, focus, and value, as we have since the fund’s inception back in 2006.

 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate so shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than quoted.
 For performance current to the most recent month end, see the mutual funds performance page or call 877-215-1330.
 The maximum sales charge for the Fund’s A shares is 4.50%.